Skills learned in the classroom environment are essential, but let’s not forget the reason you’re studying.

 The 2 – 3 hour excursions are open to all interested students.
 Cost for most excursions range from free to about 30 euros.

-Because the excursions are optional, the choice is entirely yours; you will never have to pay for something you didn’t do.
+Because the excursions are optional, the choice is entirely yours.

 But it doesn’t end there.
 If you’re the sort who likes doing things on your own, there are plenty of other activities you can do nearby.
 Golf, kayaking/canoeing on the Loire River, swimming at the local swimming complex, tennis, horseback riding, mountain biking, hiking the vineyards and woods — are all just some of the many outdoor activities students and locals pursue here!